 My other affiliations

 Associate Professor of Economics

-Theme Leader, Centre for Competitive Advantage in the Growing Economy, University of Warwick
+Theme Leader, CAGE, University of Warwick

-Associate Member, Nuffield College, University of Oxford
+Associate Member, Nuffield College & CESS, University of Oxford

 - Experimental Economics